 The LHMPO utilized HSIP funding for a Strategic Transportation Safety Plan (STSP) and the LHMPO adopted the Plan in October 2016.
 Potential projects were identified; however, a complete description of each project and prioritizing by the LHMPO TAC did not occur until January 2017.
-There were ten (10) projects that exceeded or met the minimum benefit cost ratio of 1.5%.
 Lake Havasu City will be completing one application from the top six (6) projects and the LHMPO consultant will complete one (1) application on behalf of the MPO.